CP Violation in the $B_s^0$ system: The system

-The dominant uncertainty stems now from the dimension 7 bag parameter $B_{R_2}$ (about 15$\%$), briefly followed by $f_{B_s} \sqrt{B}$ (about 14 $\%$) and the renormalisation scale dependence, which contributes about $8\%$ to the error budget.
-A detailed listing of all the contributing uncertainties can be found in the appendix.
-In order to reduce the theory uncertainty to a value between $5\%$ and $10 \%$ , a non-perturbative determination of $B_{R_2}$, a calculation of NNLO-QCD corrections (denoted by $\Gamma_3^{s,(2)}$ in Eq.(\ref{HQE}) , a first step in this direction, has been done by \cite{Asatrian:2012tp} and by $\Gamma_4^{s,(1)}$) and more precise values of the matrix elements of the operators $Q$, $Q_S$ and $\tilde{Q}_S$ are mandatory.
-All of this seems to be feasible in the next few years.

-In the discussion of the di-muon asymmetry below we will also need several mixing quantities from the $B^0$-sector.
-Their calculation within the Standard Model is analogous to the one in the $\Bs$-sector.
+The dominant uncertainty stems from the dimension 7 bag parameter $B_{R_2}$ (about 15$\%$), closely followed by $f_{B_s} \sqrt{B}$ (about 14 $\%$) and the renormalisation scale dependence, which contributes about $8\%$ to the error budget.
+A detailed listing of all the contributing uncertainties can be found in Appendix \ref{app:error}.
+In order to reduce the theory uncertainty to a value between $5\%$ and $10 \%$, a non-perturbative determination of $B_{R_2}$, a calculation of NNLO-QCD corrections (denoted by $\Gamma_3^{s,(2)}$ in Eq.~(\ref{HQE}) , a first step in this direction, has been done by \cite{Asatrian:2012tp} and by $\Gamma_4^{s,(1)}$) and more precise values of the matrix elements of the operators $Q$, $Q_S$ and $\tilde{Q}_S$ are mandatory.
+All of this seems to be feasible in the next few years. \\ In the discussion of the dimuon asymmetry in Section \ref{CPVmix} we will also need several mixing quantities from the $B^0$ sector.
+Their calculation within the Standard Model is analogous to the one in the $\Bs$ sector.
 We present here numerical updates of the predictions given in \cite{Lenz:2011ti}.
 The input parameters are identical to the ones in the $\Bs$ system, except $f_{B_d} \sqrt{B}$, $\tilde{B}_S/B$, $M_{\Bd}$ and $m_d$, which can found in the same literature as the values for the $\Bs$ system.
 Our new predictions are

-A detailed error analysis is given in the appendix.
+A detailed error analysis is given in Appendix \ref{app:error}.